bilalk711/Solitary/Readme.md

 ## Installation

-To use Solitary in your project, include the necessary files in your project or integrate it through your module bundler.
+To use Solitary in your project, run `npm i solitary`

 ## Basic Usage